-- Healthy Families Parenting Inventory (HFPI) Caseworkers shall complete, at minimum, baseline and post assessments of the primary parent identified within each enrolled case using the Healthy Families Parenting Inventory (HFPI).
-The initial HFPI should be completed within 45 days of enrollment and every six months thereafter until program exit. - Regardless of how long a family has been served, or how long it has been since the family last received a HFPI, it is important to assess the family one final time within 30 days of exiting the program, if possible. - Adult-Child Interactive Reading Inventory (ACIRI) Each family containing children aged 30 months or older shall have their interactive literacy behaviors assessed by a trained evaluator using the Adult-Child Interactive Reading Inventory (ACIRI).
-Each parent educator making use of the ACIRI shall document his/her attendance at a First Steps sponsored training on the instrument. - a.
-An initial ACIRI shall be performed within 45 days of enrollment if the child is 30 months or older; the initial ACIRI should be done immediately after (not before) the child's 30-month birthday. - b.
-Thereafter, ACIRI should be done at the following intervals during the first program year of enrollment: A 2nd ACIRI should be done before the current year's data deadline if the case was enrolled by December 31 AND the child was age-eligible for ACIRI by December 31.
-If not, then a 2nd ACIRI is not required for data compliance, but highly recommended if there is any reason to believe the family may leave the program before the next program year starts. - c.
-For the 2nd and subsequent years of enrollment, an ACIRI needs to be scheduled for the beginning and end of the program year (prior to the data deadline) IF the case only received one ACIRI during the first year of enrollment.
-If the case received 2 or more ACIRIs during the first year of enrollment, only one ACIRI is required per year thereafter. - d.
-Regardless of how long a family has been served, or how long it has been since the family last received an ACIRI assessment, it is important to assess the family one final time within 30 days of exiting the program, if possible.
+Healthy Families Parenting Inventory(HFPI)

+Caseworkers shall complete, at minimum, baseline and post assessments of the primary parent identified within each enrolled case using the Healthy Families Parenting Inventory (HFPI).
+The baseline HFPI is encouraged to be completed at the first visit but must be within 45 days of enrollment and every six months thereafter until program exit.
+Regardless of how long a family has been served, or how long it has been since the family last received a HFPI, it is important to assess the family one final time within 30 days of exiting the program, if possible.

+Adult-Child Interactive Reading Inventory (ACIRI)

+Each family containing children aged 30 months or older shall have their interactive literacy behaviors assessed by a trained evaluator using the Adult-Child Interactive Reading Inventory (ACIRI).
+Each parent educator making use of the ACIRI shall document his/her attendance at a First Steps sponsored training on the instrument.

+- An initial ACIRI shall be performed within 45 days of enrollment if the child is 30 months or older; the initial ACIRI should be done immediately after (within 15 days but not before) the child's 30-month birthday. - Thereafter, ACIRI should be done at the following intervals during the first program year of enrollment: A 2nd ACIRI should be done before the current year's data deadline if the case was enrolled by December 31 AND the child was age eligible for ACIRI by December 31.
+If not, then a 2nd ACIRI is not required for data compliance, but highly recommended if there is any reason to believe the family may leave the program before the next program year starts.
-- Note that both the HFPI and ACIRI are utilized as assessments of adult behaviors and thus need not be completed with each adult-child pairing in the household.
-Post assessments should, however, assess the interactions of the same adult-child pairing observed during the baseline assessment. - Monitoring and minimum requirements:

-- a.
-SC First Steps may conduct randomized HFPI/ACIRI reliability monitoring. - b.
-Parent educators must assess at least 75% of active, eligible, parents in HFPI and in ACIRI.
+- For the 2nd and subsequent years of enrollment, an ACIRI needs to be scheduled for the beginning and end of the program year (prior to the data deadline) IF the case only received one ACIRI during the first year of enrollment.
+If the case received 2 or more ACIRIs during the first year of enrollment, only one ACIRI is required per year thereafter. - Regardless of how long a family has been served, or how long it has been since the family last received an ACIRI assessment, it is important to assess the family one final time within 30 days of exiting the program, if possible. - Note that both the HFPI and ACIRI are utilized as assessments of adult behaviors and thus need not be completed with each adult-child pairing in the household.
+Post assessments should, however, assess the interactions of the same adult- child pairing observed during the baseline assessment. - Monitoring and minimum requirements: - SC First Steps may conduct randomized HFPI/ACIRI reliability monitoring. - Parent educators must assess at least 75% of active, eligible, parents in HFPI and in ACIRI.

+- At the start of each fiscal year, parent educators can roll over families and begin entering family visits and other required data.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity. - Data on each home visit shall be entered into the FSDC database within 5 days of completion. - In the event that the Partnership has identified an individual responsible for all data entry, data must be formally submitted to the Partnership within this same 5 day window for subsequent entry. - SC First Steps may conduct randomized reliability monitoring of required screenings and assessments.